helium/docs/docs/governance/staking-with-realms.md

 Be warned, splitting a [landrush](#landrush) position after the initial 10 day period will result in losing the multiplier for the position being split or transferred off the position.

-You must undelegate before splitting a stake.
+You must undelegate before splitting a stake (veHNT only).
 You can redelegate after the split is complete.

 Positions that are in any active votes cannot be split.
 To change a position during a vote it must be relinquished from the active vote.